 There is an old adage “once an addict, always an addict”.
 Upon completion of your inpatient stay, it is recommended to continue with participation in outpatient rehab.
 Returning back to the normal world will include returning to the situations and temptations that caused the addiction problem in the first place.
 Ongoing care can help the individual in this important period of relearning how to relate to the world around them, and grow in the confidence to choose a life of sobriety.

 Our outpatient recovery program is designed for individuals of adult age who are seeking treatment for alcoholism, addiction and codependency.
 This program provides assessment, drug screening and primary treatment services.
-Patients live at home and travel to the main centre, where they participate in treatment at the time of their choice.
+Patients live nearby and travel to ARC, where they participate in treatment at the time of their choice.

-Pending medical and clinical assessment, intensive outpatient drug and alcohol recovery may be recommended for individuals who do not require medically supervised detoxification, live within a reasonable driving distance from the addictions recovery center and/or individuals who may have completed a residential treatment program and are looking for additional support in their ongoing recovery.
+Pending medical and clinical assessment, intensive outpatient drug and alcohol recovery may be recommended for individuals live within a reasonable driving distance from ARC, have completed a residential treatment program and are looking for additional support in their ongoing recovery.

 Treatment in the outpatient program is an experience focused on helping you to master the challenges of life, and grow in the confidence needed to remain sober.
 Special emphasis is placed on the issues occurring in the home and work environments that can lead to relapse.

-Patients are asked to attend 12–Step recovery meetings in the community and begin establishing a sober support system.
-Additionally, family and/or loved ones are encouraged to participate in the centre’s programme and may be invited to attend family counselling or groups when appropriate.
+Patients are asked to attend 12–Step recovery meetings in the city and begin establishing a sober support system.
+Additionally, family and/or loved ones are encouraged to participate in the center’s program and may be invited to attend family counselling or groups via Skype

-The outpatient rehabilitation program gives patients the opportunity to continue living at home and working in the community with the knowledge that support is close at hand.
+The outpatient rehabilitation program gives patients the opportunity to continue living in Chiang Mai with the knowledge that support is close at hand.